• Skip to main content

 But now there’s a new kid in town…

-The go-to fund provider for factor tilts is Dimensional Fund Advisors (DFA), but most of their funds – particularly their small cap value funds, in this case – aren’t available to retail investors like you and me.
+The go-to fund provider for factor tilts is Dimensional Fund Advisors (DFA), but most of their funds – particularly their small cap value funds, in this case – aren't available to retail investors like you and me.
 A few employees recently left DFA and started their own shop called Avantis, and Avantis launched its U.S. small cap value product AVUV in late 2019.
 DFA funds are typically pretty expensive.
 Surprisingly, AVUV from Avantis has a relatively low expense ratio of 0.25%.
+This may sound high at first glance, but hear me out.

 In its short lifespan, compared to VIOV, AVUV has delivered slightly better exposure to the Value and Investment factors and comparatively much better exposure to the Size and Profitability factors.
-Remember, size matters; we’re aiming for the smallest stocks, inside which the other factors are more powerful.
+Remember, size matters; we're aiming for the smallest stocks, inside which the other factors are more powerful.
+AVUV's P/E (price to earnings) ratio is also roughly 1/4 that of VIOV.

-In targeting small value, AVUV is exactly what we’re looking for, with decent Profitability and Investment exposure as an added bonus.
+In targeting U.S. small value, AVUV is exactly what we're looking for, with decent Profitability and Investment exposure as an added bonus.
 This superior exposure is worth the step up in cost of 10 basis points over VIOV and SLYV in my opinion.
-Put another way, for a given target factor exposure, it would require a greater amount (more allocation) of VIOV than it would with AVUV, so the lower fee for VIOV doesn’t really save you as much as it appears at first glance.
-For those reasons, AVUV has now replaced VIOV in my own portfolio as of February 2021.
-The fund has also surged to nearly $1 billion in assets, so liquidity shouldn’t be a problem.
+Put another way, for a given target factor exposure, it would require a greater amount (more allocation) of VIOV than it would with AVUV, so the lower fee for VIOV doesn't really save you as much as it appears at first glance.
+Again, we're getting more bang for our buck.
+Avantis also conveniently considers Momentum at the time of their trades.

 We should probably expect these results, as Avantis, like DFA, lives and breathes factors, and their products are designed to deliver the best exposure possible, whereas the other ETFs on this list just happen to provide decent factor exposure from a good index.
 The difference is subtle but important.